Skip to content

 • Leica microscope — The type of microscope that we use is a Leica, a German brand with the best lenses.
 This binocular microscope is a MUST for precision setting.

 • Drilling bits and ball round burr — For round stones such as diamonds, we first use drilling bits and then a ball round burr.
-The types of tools we use include a pendant drill motor and also a micromotor (handpiece with quick release).

 A) Drilling Metal for Setting Stones on Watches